Finiteness of CAT(0) group actions: Introduction

 More specifically about nonpositively curved geometry, Buyalo \cite{Buy1}-\cite{Buy2} first, in dimension smaller than $5$, and Cao-Cheeger-Rong \cite{CCR01} later, in any dimension, studied the possibility of collapsing compact, $n$-dimensional manifolds $M$ with bounded sectional curvature $-\kappa^2 \le K_M \le 0$.
 They proved that either the injectivity radius at some point is bounded below by a universal positive constant $i_0(n,\kappa) > 0$, or $M$ admits a so-called {\em abelian local splitting structure}: this is, roughly speaking, a decomposition of the universal covering $X$ into a union of minimal sets of hyperbolic isometries with the additional property that if two minimal sets intersect then the corresponding isometries commute.
 A prototypical example of collapsing with bounded, non-positive curvature is the following, which might be useful to have in mind for the sequel (cp. \cite{Gro78}, Section 5 and \cite{Buy81}, Section 4): consider two copies $\Sigma_1, \Sigma_2$ of the same hyperbolic surface with connected, geodesic boundary of length $\frac{1}{n}$, then take the products $\Sigma'_i= \Sigma_i \times S^1$ with a circle of length $\frac{1}{n}$, and glue $\Sigma'_1$ to $\Sigma'_2$ by means of an isometry $\varphi$ of the boundaries $\partial \Sigma'_i= \partial \Sigma_i \times S^1$ which interchanges the circles $\partial \Sigma_i$ with $S^1$.
 This yields a nonpositively curved $3$-manifold $M_n$ (a {\em graph manifold}) with sectional curvature $-1 \leq K_{M_n} \leq 0$, whose injectivity radius at every point is arbitrarily small provided that $n \gg 0$.
 Coming back to our metric setting, where we also allow groups with torsion and isometries with fixed points, it is useful to distinguish between systole and free systole: we define the {\em free systole of $\Gamma$ at $x$} and the (global) {\em free systole of $\Gamma$} respectively as where $\Gamma^\diamond$ denotes the subset of torsion-free elements of $\Gamma$.\\ The first non-trivial finding for non-singular actions is that, when assuming a bound on the diameter, then the smallness of the systole at every point is quantitatively equivalent to the smallness of the global free systole (see Theorem \ref{prop-vol-sys-dias}).
 Therefore, we will say that a $D_0$-cocompact action of a group $\Gamma$ on a CAT$(0)$-space $X$ (or, equivalently, the quotient space $M=\Gamma \backslash X$) is {\em $\varepsilon$-collapsed} if $\textup{sys}^\diamond(\Gamma,X) \leq \varepsilon$.
-Accordingly, we will say that a sequence of discrete, $D_0$-cocompact actions of groups $\Gamma_j$ on CAT(0)-spaces $ X_j$ {\em collapses} (or that the quotient spaces $M_j=\Gamma_j \backslash X_j$ collapse) when $\text{sys}^\diamond(\Gamma_j, X_j) \rightarrow 0$.